jazzband/django-waffle/docs/types/sample.rst

 Log Missing
 ===================

-Wether or not you enabled :ref:`Auto Create Missing Sample <types-sample-auto-create-missing>`, it can be practical to be informed that a sample was or is missing.
+Whether or not you enabled :ref:`Auto Create Missing Sample <types-sample-auto-create-missing>`, it can be practical to be informed that a sample was or is missing.
 If you'd like waffle to log a warning, error, ... you can set :ref:`WAFFLE_LOG_MISSING_SAMPLES
 <starting-configuring>` to any level known by Python default logger.